 DONATE link via PayPal: http://bit.ly/SHdmyh

 Email firstname.lastname@example.org if you need to send a check or money order.
 All funds go to touring and research costs.
 Thank you!

 We are 100% volunteer and DO NOT have 501(c)(3) status.
 This is an intentional choice to move freely without the oversight or control of the nonprofit industrial complex.
-We will revisit an operational funding model that works for us in 2014, as we do need consistent funding to remain an active project after 2013.
+POCZP will define an operational funding model in 2014, as we do need consistent funding to remain an active project beyond 2014.